Select Page

 SPRING HAS SPRUNG HOOK-IN & WORKSHOPS

-2024 Rug Hooking Event in Maine
+2026 Rug Hooking Event in Maine

 Come join the fun at the Spring Has Sprung Hook-In & 1-Day Workshops.
-5 Workshops will be held on Saturday, April 20, 2024, at the Elk’s Lodge, 108 Odlin Road, Bangor, Maine, followed by a Hook-In on Sunday, April 21, 2024.
+5 Workshops will be held on Friday, April 24, 2026, at the Elk’s Lodge, 108 Odlin Road, Bangor, Maine, followed by Hook-Ins on Saturday & Sunday, April 25 & 26, 2026.
+Event runs 9-3:30 each day.

-Hook-In fee: $40 (Snacks, beverages & lunch will be provided)
+Hook-In fee: $40/day (Snacks, beverages & lunch will be provided)

-Workshops offered for 2024:
+Workshops offered for 2026:

-Country Inn at the Mall, 936 Stillwater Ave, Bangor, ME 04401.
-Phone :800-244-3961 or 207-941-0200.
-Nightly Charge is $106.00 ( plus taxes) Use “Spring Has Sprung” for the event code.
+Hotel accommodations: Country Inn at the Mall, 936 Stillwater Ave, Bangor, ME 04401.
+Phone: 800-244-3961 or 207-941-0200.
+Nightly Charge is $119.00 (plus taxes).
+Use “Spring Has Sprung” for the event code.

 Cancellation policy: Workshop & Hook-In reservations are NOT TRANSFERABLE without contacting Hooked Forever.
-Cancellations after April 1st, 2024 will not be refunded.
+Cancellations after April 1st, 2026 will not be refunded.
 If a class does not draw a minimum number of students we may be forced to cancel the class & all fees will be refunded.

 To Register, follow below instructions: